 Victoria has a long and proud literary history.
 In 2008, Melbourne became only the second city in the world, after Edinburgh, to receive designation as a City of Literature within UNESCO's Creative Cities Network.
 Learn about Victorian writers, past and present, familiar and unfamiliar, from literary expert Susannah Fullerton, President of the Jane Austen Society of Australia.
-Susannah will be assisted by Shane Carmody, a historian with a great love of libraries and archives.

-- Visit Mulberry Hill, the home of Lady Joan Lindsay and Daryl Lindsay, and enjoy a picnic afternoon tea at Hanging Rock. - Explore Victoria's great art collections at the Castlemaine Art Gallery, Bendigo Art Gallery, Art Gallery of Ballarat, Geelong Gallery, Heide and the The Ian Potter Centre (NGV). - Discover Brett Whiteley's extraordinary talent for drawing at the special exhibition at the Bendigo Art Gallery. - Take a literary walking tour of Maldon in the footsteps of Henry Handel Richardson, and learn about her connections with Queenscliff from Dorothy Johnston, author of Gerard Hardy's Misfortune. - Meet 2015 Miles Franklin Award author Sofie Laguna and discuss her new novel Infinite Splendours set in the foothills of Southern Grampians. - Enjoy poetry by Adam Lindsay Gordon; view his cottage in Ballarat, his commemorative statue in Melbourne, and visit the Geelong Gallery exhibition 'Frederick McCubbin Whisperings in wattle boughs' which acknowledges the inspiration McCubbin took from the poetry of Adam Lindsay Gordon. - Tour the rugged Shipwreck Coast of Victoria (Great Ocean Road) which featured in Mad Max (1979) and the TV series, Round the Twist.
+- Visit Mulberry Hill, the home of Lady Joan Lindsay and Daryl Lindsay, and enjoy a picnic afternoon tea at Hanging Rock. - Explore Victoria's great art collections at the Castlemaine Art Gallery, Bendigo Art Gallery, Art Gallery of Ballarat, Geelong Gallery, Heide and the The Ian Potter Centre (NGV). - Take a literary walking tour of Maldon in the footsteps of Henry Handel Richardson, and learn about her connections with Queenscliff from Dorothy Johnston, author of Gerard Hardy's Misfortune. - Meet 2015 Miles Franklin Award author Sofie Laguna and discuss her new novel Infinite Splendours set in the foothills of Southern Grampians. - Enjoy poetry by Adam Lindsay Gordon; view his cottage in Ballarat and his commemorative statue in Melbourne. - Tour the rugged Shipwreck Coast of Victoria (Great Ocean Road) which featured in Mad Max (1979) and the TV series, Round the Twist.
 Kipling wrote about going "down the road to Lorne" and the Erskine River Falls. - Tour Waller House and view murals, mosaics and stained glass by Napier and Christian Waller. - Visit the private studio of Robert Ingpen, freelance illustrator and storyteller publishing well over 100 books.
-He has illustrated children's classics including Storm Boy, Peter Pan, Treasure Island and The Jungle Book.
-(To be confirmed) - By special appointment, visit the private studio of printmaker, David Frazer, who has held over 40 solo exhibitions in Australia, London and China. - Visit the private library of John Byrne, an authority on collecting the works of the great Dr Samuel Johnson, and view his collection of Johnsonian. - By special appointment tour the State Library of Victoria for a behind-the-scenes view of selected works.
+He has illustrated children's classics including Storm Boy, Peter Pan, Treasure Island and The Jungle Book. - Visit the studio of printmaker, David Frazer, who has held over 40 solo exhibitions in Australia, London and China. - Visit the private library of John Byrne, an authority on collecting the works of the great Dr Samuel Johnson, and view his collection of Johnsonian. - By special appointment tour the State Library of Victoria for a behind-the-scenes view of selected works.